CEOs go M&A hunting as booming markets unleash dealmaking spirits

 Dealmakers say the prospect of the U.S. tax overhaul has so far had little influence on deal negotiations.

-“If you are an acquirer, you are likely modelling a deal where the synergies and the incremental value of combining is what is driving your purchase price and your premium, not an assumption on the underlying tax rate,” said Chris Ventresca, global M&A co-head at JPMorgan Chase & Co (JPM.N).
+“If you are an acquirer, you are likely modeling a deal where the synergies and the incremental value of combining is what is driving your purchase price and your premium, not an assumption on the underlying tax rate,” said Chris Ventresca, global M&A co-head at JPMorgan Chase & Co.

 “If you are considering selling the entire company, as long as the buyer is willing to pay your price, you take the certainty of crystallizing a premium now with some ability to participate in tax reform upside via buyer stock,” Ventresca added.